China could surprise the world at Glasgow climate talks By Reuters - Up News Info

 Gore also said he was hopeful about recent actions by business groups such as the Net Zero Asset Managers Initiative, a group of investors with $43 trillion in assets that have joined a push to limit greenhouse gases to net zero by 2050.

-He criticized announcements by U.S. energy company Chevron (NYSE:) about expanding capacity of renewable , or gas captured at land fills and from agricultural waste.
+He criticized announcements by U.S. energy company Chevron (NYSE:) about expanding capacity of renewable (RNG), or gas captured at landfills and from agricultural waste.

 “That’s ridiculous.
 There is no such thing,” Gore said about so-called renewable natural gas.